MohitRanjan2433/E_Commerce_API/README.md

 # Tech Stack 🛠️
 Backend Framework: Gin (Go)
 Authentication: Middleware-based for roles like Admin and Authenticated Users.
-Database: To be integrated (e.g., PostgreSQL, MySQL, or MongoDB).
+Database: To be integrated (MongoDB).
 Middleware:
 <sup>IsAuthenticated: Ensures the user is logged in.</sup>
 <sup>IsAdmin: Restricts access to admin-only routes.</sup>